 We’ve gone through a lot here – unit testing, CI, CD, end-to-end-testing.

-We hope it has all been helpful.
+You’re well in your way of Alexa Skill Automation.
 We will be expanding on these different points in future posts – we know it is a lot take in all at once.